ryanlfoster/html5-boilerplate-grunt/README.md

-## Standard HTML5 boilerplate with sass, bourbon, grunt, jslint and browserify
+## HTML5 boilerplate with SASS, Bourbon, Grunt, JSLint and Browserify
 Certain requirements needs to be fulfilled in order to run and compile the project.

 ### Ruby dependencies